Lawyer who defended Trump accustomed to political disaster

 Lawyer who defended Trump accustomed to political disasterNew

 HARRISBURG, Pa.
-(AP) — Bruce Castor, a onetime rising-star prosecutor from suburban Philadelphia, made something of a comeback earlier this week in heading to the well of the U.S. Senate to defend his client, Donald Trump, in the ex-president’s second impeachment trial.
-Castor had burned bridges with much of the Republican establishment after a series of election losses in Pennsylvania and pretty much stayed out of sight.
-His moment in the national glare on Tuesday was seen as an ambling and at times aimless hourlong disquisition in search of a point.
-Castor will have a second chance to make a different impression when he begins to present Trump’s defense, expected Friday.
+(AP) — A onetime rising-star prosecutor from suburban Philadelphia made something of a comeback earlier this week in heading to the well of the U.S. Senate to defend Donald Trump in the ex-president’s second impeachment trial.
+Bruce Castor had burned bridges with much of the Republican establishment after a series of election losses in Pennsylvania and pretty much stayed out of sight.
+Castor’s moment in the national glare on Tuesday was seen as an ambling and at times aimless hourlong disquisition in search of a point.
+Castor will have a chance to make a different impression when he begins to present Trump’s defense, expected Friday.